supershaneski/callcenter-simulator/README.md

 Using [Whisper API](https://platform.openai.com/docs/guides/speech-to-text) to transcribe speech to text and [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) for text to speech operations.

+Please note that you can only use voice call in `localhost` or using `https`.

 ![Voice call](./docs/screenshot12.jpeg "Voice call")

 Currently, I set recording only after the message from the chatbot has finished being spoken by Speech API.